sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Lady Findebear: older ostridge woman, a little hunched over, ruby necklace

 *Rolling perception on room (15)*
-- Ostridge and friars by bar–bartender is ignoring ostridge as he tries to order drink
+- Ostrich and friars by bar–bartender is ignoring ostridge as he tries to order drink
 - Well dressed male arctic fox, w/ rubies and amber woven into his suit

 *Perception on Lady Findebear (20)*